stepan-o/loopforge/docs/LOOPFORGE_AGENT_PROMPT.md

 Assume you will not see full history perfectly.
 This file exists to give you an anchored mental model even when chat history is truncated.

+### 0.5 If you’re a fresh architect landing here

+Chat history can be messy or incomplete.
+Before you propose changes, skim:
+- `docs/ARCHITECTURE_EVOLUTION_PLAN.md` (especially any “Notes from Previous Architect” bits and Prompt Safety / Chaos Goblins guidance)
+- `README.md` (project overview, where things live, how tests run)

+Then:
+- Pick one concrete phase to focus on (e.g., Phase 6 — Day Runner & Reflection Logs).
+- Propose incremental, testable changes — no mega‑refactors.
+Aim for small PRs with clear tests.
+- Respect the core seam and truth/belief split:
+  - Environment → AgentPerception → Policy → AgentActionPlan → Environment
+  - World truth stays below the seam; agents see subjective, biasable perceptions above it.
+- Write outputs that are actionable: specific files, function signatures, edge‑cases, and tests.
+No vague “we should refactor” wishes; give Junie/humans a tight checklist.

+Tone: friendly, opinionated, a little feral — but practical.
+If a plan step isn’t measurable in tests or logs, sharpen it until it is.

 ---

 ## 1. High-level vision of Loopforge